ben-hilger/ben-hilger/README.md

 👔 I have been a software engineer at Cerkl for 2 years, ~1 year as an independent contractor

-⚽️ I've been coding in my free time for 5+ years

-🔧 I've spending extra time re-inforcing the basics of data structures and algorithms
+🔧 I'm spending extra time re-inforcing the basics of data structures and algorithms, while learning Go!

 ## Key Projects